Living Will Creation in Philadelphia

 You Control What Medical Treatment You Receive

 In your living will, you state your preferences for heroic, life-sustaining measures in case you are in a permanent vegetative state and your medical providers agree that there is no reasonable hope of recovery.
 For example, you may specify whether you want feeding tubes administered if their only effect would be to artificially extend your life.
-Without a living will in place, your loved ones would have to guess about what your preferences are, which can put them in a difficult position.
+Without a living will in place, your loved ones would have to guess what your preferences are, which can put them in a difficult position.

 With a living will, you control what medical treatment you receive.